mikeshimura/goreport/README.md

 - Two step executiion.
 First step: Generate Text data.
-Second ster: Generate Pdf from Text data.
+Second step: Generate Pdf from Text data.

 - Above two step execution enable very flexible usability.
 You may generate Text data by program, then any kind of pdf can be generated.